Children’s Grief Awareness Week

 Ideally, it is a child’s primary carer, someone close to them whom they trust, that is the best person to share news about a loved one who is ill and dying.
 A lot of the questions and the deeper discussions about it aren’tgoing to come up in that first conversation, they’regoing to come up later.
 Sowe want to equip primary carers, patientsand family members with the confidence to continue talking about these topics when children ask questions down the line.

-We recently updated our leaflet What to say to children when someone they love is dyingwhich you can read online or download and print (we also have printed copies at the Hospice).
+Our leaflet What to say to children when someone they love is dying is available to read online or download and print (we also have printed copies at the hospice).
 It providesa lot of useful information on how to talk to children of different ages about death, dying and loss, and explains some of the behaviours you might expect to see in these circumstances.

 Child looking out window with teddy bear